Melev's Mandarin Diner

 I even tried feeding her some newly hatched baby brine shrimp, but that really didn't work out so well.
 I never bothered trying it a second time.

 I've continued to use a mixture of the two pellets every day, and the mandarin is almost back to its original plump self.
 Keep in mind that I feed newly hatched brine to the tank every day, with the pumps off.
-This allows the smaller fish the opportunity to eat, and the larger fish just wade through the food like whales.
+This allowed the smaller fish the opportunity to eat, and the larger fish just wade through the food like whales.

 January 15, 2005

-Other fish still go in the Mandarin Diner, including my Six Line Wrasse, the Lawnmower Blenny, Blue Damsels... but the tangs can only hover near the opening hoping for stray pellets to accidentally come out.
+Other fish still go in the Mandarin Diner, including my Six Line Wrasse, the Lawnmower Blenny, Blue Damsels... but the tangs can only hover near the opening hoping for stray pellets to accidentally flush out.

 I have four Mandarins in my tank, but the Blue ones are the ones that are near it constantly.
 They travel the tank, but know the food is at the Mandarin Diner daily.
 There are times I've lifted the diner with fish in it, dropped in more food and let it back down.
 Other times I'll put the food down on the substrate, and within 10 seconds the mandarin goes right in.
+It is important that the opening of the jar is at the substrate's surface so they can swim right in.

 I'm really glad this has worked out so well, as do they.